jajaio/alphaquest/devlog.md

 But on the status, minor changes all around and a good bit of the base program finished.
 The town looks like a lot of work though, but it will be done soon enough.
 I'm estimating this will be done in February?
 Depends on how much more I add.

+# January 21st, 2016
+Well, I think this will have a "beta launch" in a few days! (if you want to call it that, lol) Once the town if finished the game should run just fine, but there is more content and polish that needs to be added.